gabicavalcante/curriculum/README.md

 |--------------------------|----------|-----------------------------------|---------------------------|--------|
 | What I learned with PyLadies | Talk | 1° PyLadies Brazil Conf | Natal, Brazil | Out/18 |

+## Articles

+[Build a Secret Santa Bot for WhatsApp Using Python and Twilio](https://www.twilio.com/blog/build-secret-santa-bot-whatsapp-python-twilio